 ICR is now based in Texas, where the THECB once fined a Protestant seminary for providing Bible-focused undergraduate and graduate programs without the THECB's prior approval of the seminary's textbooks, theological faculty, personnel policies, etc.-even though the seminary's curriculum was completely founded on teaching the Holy Bible's doctrines and that Lord Jesus Christ is the only Savior for Adam's fallen race.
 (Thankfully, the Texas Supreme Court disapproved that conduct of the THECB in a later ruling (HEB Ministries Inc. v.
-Texas Higher Education Coordinating Board) that discussed how state government approval or rejection of Bible/theology programs is tantamount to establishing government-approved religious education, which violates constitutional restraints on government favoring ("establishing") one form of private religious education over others.
+Texas Higher Education Coordinating Board) that discussed how state government approval or rejection of Bible/theology programs is tantamount to establishing government favoring ("establishing") one form of private religious education over others.
 Thus, presently in Texas, there is still recognized an academic freedom for religious higher education that "exempts" such programs from THECB oversight and censorship.
 ICR's School of Biblical Apologetics, because its programs are foundationally biblical, theological, and apologetics-oriented, is exempt from THECB oversight.